Our mission is to use science, technology and engineering to develop persistent curiosity and to show that knowledge is empowering.

 Technovation Challenge Program Approach

-Iridescent’s Technovation Challenge applies the Iridescent mission to the unique needs and resources of the San Francisco Bay Area and other high-tech communities.
-Local high-tech and entrepreneurial professionals and university engineering students are trained to mentor under-served and under-represented youth, nurture their interest in high-tech careers, and to guide them through hands-on, project-based curricula of programming and entrepreneurial skills.
-In our 10-week “Technovation Challenge” program, high school girls learn mobile phone programming and entrepreneurial skills, create a working mobile app prototype and business plan, and present their proposal to venture capitalists and industry executives in ‘pitch night’ events.
-The most compelling and viable mobile apps are professionally developed, marketed, and distributed on global app marketplaces.
-Moving forward, we propose to propagate the existing Technovation Challenge program, increase outreach to low-income communities, and offer an advanced program for high-level graduates.
-We propose to develop and expand our programs efficiently and sustainably throughout the bay area and nationally.
-In addition, we are creating sustainable partnerships with software development firms to professionally develop and market the mobile app concepts resulting from our program, and tech companies and other organizations to support our programs.
-Iridescent Bay Area is committed to creating a sustainable pipeline to reach under-represented and under-served youth at early stages and propel them, through long-term, immersive contact and a variety of rich opportunities, towards not simply achieving STEM careers, but becoming the next generation of high-tech leaders.
+Iridescent’s Technovation Challenge applies the Iridescent mission to the unique needs of high school girls.
+High-tech and entrepreneurial professionals and university engineering students are trained to mentor underserved and underrepresented youth, to nurture their interest in high-tech careers, and to guide them through hands-on, project-based curricula of applied computer science and entrepreneurial skills.
+In our 12-week “Technovation Challenge” program, high school girls learn mobile phone programming and entrepreneurial skills, create a working mobile app and business plan, and pitch their proposal to venture capitalists and industry executives.
+The most compelling and viable mobile apps are fully developed, marketed, and distributed on global app marketplaces.
+Moving forward, we propose to scale the existing Technovation Challenge program, increasing outreach and participation nationally in the US and globally in countries including Canada, Czech Republic, Brazil, and India.
+We propose to develop and expand our programs efficiently and sustainably through ongoing partnerships with tech companies, venture capital firms, educational organizations, software development firms, and other organizations to support our program.
+Iridescent is committed to creating a sustainable pipeline to reach underrepresented and underserved youth at early stages and propel them, through long-term, immersive contact and a variety of rich opportunities, towards not simply achieving STEM careers, but becoming the next generation of high-tech leaders.

 Systemic Approach

-1. Student Recruitment: We have used both top-down and bottom-up approaches to identify appropriate students for our programs.
-We recruit individual teachers to act as advocates, we meet with related community and government organizations, school district representatives, etc. As we expand locally and nationally, we will continue to leverage the relationships we have developed to reach students.
+1. Coach Recruitment: We recruit individual high-school teachers to act as advocates by meeting related community and government organizations, school district representatives, etc. As we expand globally, we will continue to leverage the relationships we have developed to reach teachers.

-2. Mentor Recruitment/Training: We have had success developing partnerships with large tech companies and organizations such as Microsoft, Yahoo!, Google, Apple, Girls in Tech, and NCWIT in order to find professional mentors for our programs.
-We have developed a comprehensive mentor and teacher training process to introduce them to the programming environment and basic mentoring/teaching skills.
+2. Mentor Recruitment/Training: We have developed successful partnerships with large tech companies and organizations such as Microsoft, Yahoo!, Google, Apple, Girls in Tech, Morgan Stanley, and NCWIT in order to identify and recruit professional mentors for our programs.
+We have developed a comprehensive online mentor training process to introduce them to the programming environment as well as mentorship and project management skills.
 We are committed to ensuring mentors find the experience valuable, and to developing long-term relationships with our mentors.
-We collaborate with the Stanford and UC-Berkeley Computer Science Departments and recruit graduate students who assist with curriculum development and implementation.
+In addition, we collaborate with the Computer Science departments of universities to recruit undergraduate and graduate students who assist with curriculum development and implementation.

-3. Professional Partnerships: We have had success developing partnerships with tech companies such as Google, Apple, and Microsoft to donate space, technology, mentors, and funding for programs.
+4. Professional Partnerships: Companies such as Google, Apple, and Microsoft have contributed to our program through technology, mentors, and donations.
 We will continue to develop these partnerships and form new ones to support our expansion.

-5. Pipeline Development: We are committed to continually developing our curricula to maximize effectiveness and ensure access for our students to the most cutting-edge technology.
+6. Pipeline Development: We are committed to continually developing our curricula to maximize effectiveness and ensure access for our students to the most cutting-edge technology.
 We are developing a suite of curricula to extend the reach of our program and the impact on program participants.
+The entire curriculum is available to registered students through an online course on Peer To Peer University (P2PU.org).
 We plan to develop our pipeline as follows:

-1. Propagate the Technovation Challenge 10-week program for high school girls throughout the bay area.
+1. Propagate the Technovation Challenge 12-week program for high school girls.

 2. Create sustainable bridges within other Iridescent programs and between outside programs.